Pokkiri Raja (1982 film): Release and reception

-Pokkiri Raja was released on 14 January 1982, Pongal day.
+Pokkiri Raja was released on 14 January 1982, Pongal day, by Ananda Films.
 It was previously scheduled for release in December 1981.
 The film became a commercial success, running for over 100 days in theatres.
 Along with Murattu Kaalai (1980), it was responsible for establishing Rajinikanth as a full-fledged action hero.
 Nalini Sastry of Kalki wrote S. P. Muthuraman has prepared the story as an old-fashioned masala pitch with the intention of drawing the match.